History

 transistor), which was first demonstrated by Mohamed M. Atalla and Dawon Kahng

 of Bell Labs in 1960.
+Following

 the development of MOS integrated circuit chips in the early 1960s, MOS chips